-Join us for our next upcoming Coffee Morning to find out more about Chinese language and learning at RCHK!
-Open to all Primary and Secondary parents.
+Join us for our next upcoming Coffee Morning to find out more about how you can support your child(ren) at home.
+Click here to register your attendance.

 Volunteers are needed for the following activities:

 1. College Fair: Biggest fund raising event

 2. Parent Socials and RAPT events such as Second Hand Uniform Sales

 3. School events such as Photo Week, Walk For Change, etc.

 4. NutriAgent Team: Promoting healthy eating at RCHK; conducting lunch / snack surveillances; organising healthy cooking workshops; Joyful Fruit Day

 5. RAPT Committee: Become a member and attend the monthly RAPT meeting

 For more information, please contact us at firstname.lastname@example.org.